 The most fundamental type of custody battle is a disagreement over which parent gets to set the primary residence of the child.
 This is important not only so a child has a 'home base' but also for choice of public school.
 Courts tend to want to keep the child in the same home as they have been living in, at least for a year or so, after the parents split up.
 For this reason, there is often a fight at the beginning of a case over who gets to stay in the house.

 Domicile restriction cases can be some of the most difficult to deal with.
 A typical situation is that a wife will want to move nearer to her family after a divorce.
-In cases where she is clearly the primary parent and she does not have a good job, this can be a difficult choice for a court.
-If the father is very involved and doing what he should be (paying child support, using his possession time, etc.) then it is difficult to justify moving the kids away from their dad. another major factor in these cases is the age child. if the child is 16, then a court might just make the mother wait two years.
-If the child is two years old, then there is a better case for the mom to move.
+In cases where she is clearly the primary parent and she does not have a good job, this can be a difficult choice for a Court.
+If the Father is very involved and doing what he should be (paying child support, using his possession time, etc.) then it is difficult to justify moving the kids away from their Dad.
+Another major factor in these cases is the age child.
+If the child is 16, then a Court might just make the Mother wait 2 years.
+If the child is 2 years old, then there is a better case for the Mom to move.
 Either way, these are very difficult cases, and often cannot be settled.

 Custody battles also can be over the exact times and dates of possession by each parent.
 Many parents start out wanting a 50/50 split in time, but the State of Texas discourages this.
-Instead, Texas Family Law favors something called a “standard possession order.”
-This is basically every Thursday, every other weekend, 30 days in the summer, and alternating major holidays.
-The parties can agree to something else but absent of that agreement, most non-primary residence parents are going to get the standard possession order.
+Instead, Texas Family Law favors something called a "Standard Possession Order".
+This is basically: every Thursday; every other weekend; 30 days in the summer; and alternating major holidays.
+If the parties agree to something else, fine.
+But absent an agreement, most non-primary residence parents are going to get the Standard Possession Order.
+There are variations on it, but what I've outlined above is what is usually is.